kedartatwawadi/cityscape_experiments/README.md

 4. [run_obj_detect.sh](run_obj_detect.sh): Run object detection experiment which compares the result with the GT.
 We use the the [LRR](https://github.com/golnazghiasi/LRR) (Laplacian Pyramid Reconstruction and Refinement for Semantic Segmentation) algorithm, one of the best amongst the benchmarks on the Cityscape datasets.

 ### Compression vs distortion experiment (Total memory for 50 videos together)
 x265 is approximately 1.5-2 times better than x264.
-VP9 experiments are incomplete as of now (will be done by tomorrow).
 However, x265,vp9 are an order of magnitude slower than x264.
+(Having some issues with vp9.
+Will try to sort them out over the weekend)

 CRF| x264 |x265 | vp9
 --- | --- | --- | ---